Nørre Djurs Municipality

 Until 1 January 2007 Nørre Djurs municipality ("Northern Djursland") was a municipality (Danish, kommune) in the former Aarhus County on the east coast of the Jutland peninsula in central Denmark.
-The municipality covered an area of 237 km², and had a total population of 7.663 (2005).
+The municipality covered an area of 237 km^{2}, and had a total population of 7.663 (2005).
 Its last mayor was Jens Peter Jellesen, a member of the Venstre (Liberal Party) political party.
 The site of its municipal-council was the town of Glesborg.
 Other towns in the municipality were the beach towns of Bønnerup Strand, Fjellerup Strand, and Gjerrild Nordstrand, and the towns of Stokkebro and Voldby.